 Outside of work hours, make plenty of time for social interaction.
 If you’re quarantined or socially distancing, follow the same idea—call instead of texting; video chat instead of calling.
 The closer you can get to in-person interactions, the better!

-If you’re worried about your mental health, take on of our online screening tools so see if you are at risk of a mental health condition.
-Or, participate in our Work Health Survey to help us understand how to improve mental health in the workplace.
+If you’re worried about your mental health, take one of our online mental health tests to see if you are at risk of a mental health condition.
+Or, participate in our Workplace Mental Health Survey to help us understand how to improve mental health in the workplace.